Baldiechic/SQL-PROJECT-CREATING-AND-MANAGING-A-RELATIONAL-DATABASE/README.md

 ---

 ### 5. Renaming the Column:
-I renamed column name ‘Subject’ to ‘Course’ using Exec.sp_rename old column name with new column name.
+I renamed column name ‘Subject’ to ‘Course’ using Exec sp_rename old column name with new column name.

 ![](course.png)